 2020 update: James Brown died in the John Hunter Hospital on the 23rd of March 2020.
 He died after a fall in jail and was facing more charges of sexual assault.

-Convicted child sex offender and former Hunter Valley church worker, James Michael Brown was sentenced to 20 years jail time in 2012 for the sexual abuse of over 20 boys over a 20 year period – from the 1970’s to the 1990’s.
+Convicted child sex offender and former Hunter Valley church worker James Michael Brown was sentenced to 20 years of jail time in 2012 for the sexual abuse of over 20 boys over a 20-year period – from the 1970s to the 1990s.

 Brown sexually abused boys as young as eight, feeding them with alcohol before abusing them.
 His role as a youth care worker afforded him continued unsupervised access to trusting and defenceless victims.

 James Michael Brown was a volunteer member of the Anglican Church in Kurri Kurri.
-He often drugged his victims with cannabis and alcohol prior to abuse.
-He abused children up until 1996 when one of his victims was able to report Brown’s offence to the police.
+He often drugged his victims with cannabis and alcohol prior to the abuse.
+He abused children up until 1996, when one of his victims was able to report Brown’s offences to the police.

 Brown previously stated that he was abused by a priest when he was 20 years old.

 James Brown was originally sentenced to 10 years imprisonment.
-However, after a Crown appeal, the sentence was increased by a NSW Supreme Court Judge to the maximum of 20 years (12 years non-parole).
-Brown has served five years of that 20-year conviction and will be eligible for parole in 2023.
+However, after a Crown appeal, the sentence was increased by an NSW Supreme Court Judge to a maximum of 20 years (12 years non-parole).

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.